architecture-first/boa-showcase/README.md

 ```shell
 chmod a+x run-retail-k8s.sh
 ```
+Note: At this time, it may take 1-2 minutes for the Actors to register the first time.

-Go to the browser and location http://localhost:30020.
+Wait 2 minutes then go to the browser and location http://localhost:30020.

 ## Using the showcase retail application